sweattep/modern_quotes/README.md

 >The essence of linked data is using common terms that have common meanings.
 No need to create a unique term for a concept that already exists

+>If someone asks whether two books are by the same author, Wikidata will answer that they are from the same author if the author is set in both cases as anonymous.
+If unknown value(Q24238356) would be used instead of anonymous (Q4233718), this problem wouldn't appear.
+To distinguish unknown (Q24238356), untraceable copyright owner (Q60711924), and anonymous (Q4233718), object has role (P3831) can be used to distinguish those.

 >What motivation is there to become the best at something when there is a clear ceiling on what is possible financially?

 >We all make mistakes sometimes.
 They are expected.
 And we need to build in a safety net for making them.